BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

+\cref{fig:stream_cmds}B shows a more sophisticated reconstruction using RT-NLINV, which however still requires only a few BART commands.
+Here, we also employ a new dynamic variant of geometric coil compression \cite{Zhang_Magn.Reson.Med._2013} which is adapted to RT-MRI by performing alignment of the compression matrices along the time dimension \cite{Schaten__2024}.
+Using this method requires incoming data to be split up, processed, and then recombined in real-time.

-As a final example, a complete state-of-the-art reconstruction pipeline for real-time MRI was created.
-It takes the form of a BASH script which launches different reconstruction pipelines based on user-provided options.
-Furthermore, it includes preprocessing steps such as coil compression and gradient delay correction based on RING \cite{Rosenzweig_Magn.Reson.Med._2018a} as well as post processing steps such as a median filter and a non-local means filter \cite{Buades_2005CVPR_2005}.
-The script can process data acquired either with radial turn-based trajectories (see \cite{Zhang_J.Magn.Reson.Imaging_2010}) or using the rational approximation of golden angles \cite{Scholand_Magn.Reson.Med._2025}.
+As a final example, a complete state-of-the-art reconstruction pipeline for radial real-time MRI was created.
+It takes the form of a BASH script which launches different reconstruction pipelines, based either on the gridding-based reconstruction (\cref{fig:stream_cmds}A) combined with a sliding window strategy \cite{Zhang_J.Magn.Reson.Imaging_2010}, or on RT-NLINV.
+Additional preprocessing steps such as coil compression and gradient delay correction based on RING \cite{Rosenzweig_Magn.Reson.Med._2018a} and post processing steps such as a median filter or non-local means filter \cite{Buades_2005CVPR_2005} can be selected by the user.
+A graph representation of one reconstruction pipeline generated by this script is available in supporting material \ref{sec:graph}.

-Reconstructions from three script configurations are compared in the results.
-The first setting uses the gridding-based reconstruction from \cref{fig:stream_cmds}A, combined with a sliding window / view-sharing strategy on data acquired with a turn-based radial trajectory \cite{Zhang_J.Magn.Reson.Imaging_2010}.
-This example can run on lower-end hardware, as it uses only four virtual coils and omits steps such as gradient-delay correction.

-The second example does not employ sliding-window, uses RT-NLINV for reconstruction, and includes gradient delay correction.
-It strikes a balance between high image quality and low latency.

-The third configuration corresponds to the pipeline shown in \cref{fig:graph}.
-By integrating geometric coil compression (\cf \cref{fig:stream_cmds}B) and a frame-wise non-local means filter, as well as using a higher number of iterations in RT-NLINV, it achieves the highest image quality.

-Furthermore, we analyse the impact of geometric coil compression and visualize how gradient delays change over the course of an RT-MRI measurement with interactively updated slice geometry.
-Using the gradient delay model from \cite{Rosenzweig_Magn.Reson.Med._2018a}, gradient delays are written as symmetric 2x2 matrices, which, when applied to the readout direction vector, produce the shift in k-space that needs to be corrected.
-By eigendecomposition, these matrices can be visualized as ellipses whereby the principal axes of the ellipse correspond to the strength and direction of the gradient delay.